MacSparky Studios 2.0

 These are my podcasting headphones.
 They are comfortable and just fine for voices.
 They also get a good seal over my ears so I never get any headphone bleed into my microphone.

 One of the best values in my podcasting rig.

 I love my iPads Pro.
 I love the design, and I love how wicked fast they are.
 I have the 12.9-inch iPad Pro with 512 GB of storage (which in hindsight was probably overkill on storage).
-I also got an 11-inch iPad Pro used.
-The big one is for around the house, and the little one is for out of the house.
+That one is located primarily at my desk.
+I also have an 11-inch iPad Pro that I use on the road.
+This is my primary Disneyland computer.

 Love the portability and the way it doubles as a protector when the iPad is in my bag.